SeanHallahan/coffee-api/README.md

 This application contains a lot of Java script as well as html and css.

+https://sean-h-coffee-api-project.herokuapp.com/orders -- Put into browser to view JSON or raw data.
+-add /1 to the endpoint or any of the listed ID's in /orders to show just one order.

 Thank you for viewing.

 Sean Hallahan 2021.